- Optimizely Web Experimentation

 What is the difference between multivariate testing (MVT) and running multiple experiments?

-Multivariate testing uses the same core mechanism as A/B testing but compares a higher number of variables revealing more information about how these variables interact.
-Think of it as multiple A/B tests layered on top of each other.
+Multivariate testing uses the same core mechanism as A/B testing but compares a higher number of variables to reveal more information for how these variables interact.
+It is similar to multiple A/B tests being layered on top of each other.

-Testing all possible combinations of a multivariate test is also known as full factorial testing and is one of the reasons why multivariate testing is often recommended only for sites that have a substantial amount of daily traffic — the more variations that need to be tested, the longer it takes to obtain meaningful data from the test.
-Learn more about the different types of testing.
+Testing all possible combinations of a multivariate test is also called full factorial testing and is why multivariate testing is recommended only for sites that have a substantial amount of daily traffic.
+Obtaining meaningful data from the test takes longer when there are more variations that need to be tested.
+See Experiment types: A/B, multivariate and multi-page for more information.

 How does Optimizely Web Experimentation count conversions?

-Optimizely Web Experimentation counts conversions based on unique visitors to your page, meaning that regardless of how many times a user triggers a conversion, Optimizely Web Experimentation will count it as one visitor and one conversion.
+Optimizely Web Experimentation counts conversions based on unique visitors to your page.
+If the same user triggers a conversion multiple times, it is counted as one conversion and one visitor.

-If the visitor does not trigger the conversion goal the first time he or she visits the site, but does so during a subsequent visit while the experiment is still running, the experiment still counts the conversion.
+If the visitor does not trigger the conversion goal the first time they visit the site but does so during a subsequent visit while the experiment is still running, the experiment counts the conversion.

-Results are typically available within 5 to 10 minutes of Optimizely Web Experimentation receiving the data.
-Read our article about data freshness to learn more.
+Results are available within 5 to 10 minutes of Optimizely Web Experimentation receiving the data.
+See Data freshness to learn more.

 How do I set up 2-step verification?

-If you are an administrator for the account, you can also require that all collaborators on the account use 2-step verification.
+If you are an administrator for the account, you can require account-level 2-step verification for all account collaborators.

-What is the difference between publishing and starting an experiment or campaign for Optimizely Web Experimentation?
+What is the difference between publishing and starting an experiment or campaign?

-Essentially, publishing saves a new experiment or changes to an existing experiment, whereas starting exposes a published experiment to the specified audience.
+Publishing an experiment saves a new experiment or changes an existing experiment, but starting an experiment exposes a published experiment to the specified audience.

-There is a bit more to it though.
-See Differences among publish, start, and pause for details.
+See Differences among publish, start, and pause for more details.